 Dr Therese Alting

-Therese joined the Board in November 2015.
+Therese was elected to the Board in November 2015.
 She is a Clinical Neuropsychologist working in research at Westmead Hospital Huntington’s Disease Service in NSW, primarily coordinating the Enroll-HD Study.
 She wrote her PhD thesis on the history of Huntington’s disease in Australia.
 Click here to read it.

 Dr Alting is a former Board Secretary of Huntington’s NSW ACT.

 Stephen joined the Board in June 2019.
 He has an extensive background in economic development, the not-for-profit and community sectors.
 Stephen is the deputy chair for the NSW division of Economic Development Australia and has over 10 years’ experience spearheading community and business related initiatives for local government.
 Stephen collaborates with a wide network of business associations, state and federal government agencies to facilitate the success of many business and community activities.